Computer history - 1967

 New computer products and services introduced in 1967

-The LOGO programming language is developed and is later known as "turtle graphics," a simplified interface useful for teaching children computers.
+The LOGO programming language was developed and later became known as "turtle graphics," a simplified interface useful for teaching children computers.

-Ralph Baer creates "Chase," the first video game that was capable of being played on a television.
+Ralph Baer created "Chase," the first video game capable of being played on a television.

 Computer companies founded in 1967